jdtautiva/website/_projects/3_project.md

 ## About the Project
 This research initiative examines how climate change influences the behavior of economic agents, with a particular focus on how individuals, firms, and industries adapt to evolving environmental and regulatory contexts.

 The project explores the economic and behavioral responses to climate pressures, emphasizing how decision-making processes, sustainability strategies, and adaptive mechanisms shape organizational and market outcomes.
-By integrating insights from **environmental economics, behavioral science, and sustainability studies**, this research seeks to advance the understanding of how economic systems can transition toward climate-resilient and low-carbon models.
+By integrating insights from environmental economics, behavioral science, and sustainability studies, this research seeks to advance the understanding of how economic systems can transition toward climate-resilient and low-carbon models.

 ---
 ## Research Focus